 We assessed the investment valuation accounting policy for compliance with the accounting framework and best practice, and we agreed that the investment valuations are measured in accordance with the stated policy.

-The company through various SPVs made acquisitions of shares in the entities to hold various investment properties.
+The company holds shares and loans in SPVs that own various investment properties.